Resorts World Las Vegas will open next summer with a “resort within a resort,” the property announced Tuesday.

-Mike Shoro is a digital reporter and Raiders social producer.
+Mike Shoro joined the business desk in May 2020 after working as a digital reporter and social producer.
 He previously reported on crime and breaking news for the Review-Journal.
 A University of Nebraska-Lincoln graduate, and a Chicago suburbs native.
 Prior to joining the R-J, he worked at several news organizations in Nebraska.
 Father to an unruly rabbit.

 Oyo Las Vegas notified the state it plans to lay off employees effective Nov.
 12.

 New state data and company figures from Wynn Resorts and Las Vegas Sands don’t provide insight into what role Nevada’s resort industry is playing in the spread of the coronavirus, experts say.

 Six months ago, the Las Vegas Strip was just a plane ride away.
 These days, it’s a road trip for gambling.

 NV Energy is expected to dole out one-time bill credits to customers next month.

 Downtown’s newest resort is continuing its hiring spree ahead of its opening next month.

 A Labor Day snapshot of how the pandemic has — and hasn’t — changed the workplace.